palazzem/adk-toolkit/docs/source/index.rst

-..
-Android ADK Toolkit documentation master file, created by sphinx-quickstart on Sat Mar 22 15:01:56 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Android ADK Toolkit: startup without headaches!
 ===============================================

-This toolkit helps beginners to be up and running with ADK 2012 without difficulties.
+This toolkit is a collections of utilities that helps beginners to be up and running with ADK 2012 without difficulties.
 ADK toolkit exposes an ``AdkManager`` to manage ``UsbManager`` and ``UsbAccessory``.
-In this way you don't need to fully understand some background concept about how ADK works because you can simply access your ADK accessories with a ``readSerial()`` and ``writeSerial()`` methods.

-Easy!
+In this way avoiding any complex understanding of how Android ADK works.
+If you want to create quickly your first accessory as fast as possible, this toolkit is a great getting started.

 .. _ADK official documentation: http://developer.android.com/tools/adk/adk2.html